hrk4649/calc_node_editor/README.md

   - subtraction (A - B)
   - multiply (A * B)
   - division (A / B)
+    - Result of zero division will be null.
 - Summation and Product operator node
   - Summation (Σ)
   - Product (Π)